Press Releases

 “Baldwin’s voice remains as powerful and necessary today as it was when Go Tell It on the Mountain was first published in 1953,” said Mary Rasenberger, CEO of the Authors Guild.
 “By featuring this significant work in our Banned Books Club, we not only celebrate Baldwin’s enduring literary legacy but also stand against the ongoing attempts to silence diverse voices and experiences in literature.
 Baldwin’s exploration of identity, faith, and the complexity of the American experience continues to resonate deeply, making it a perfect choice for our club as we confront the alarming rise in book bans across the nation.”

 The Authors Guild is actively combating book bans and censorship across the United States through a comprehensive approach of legal actions, public advocacy, and support for local initiatives.
-The Guild’s efforts includes bringing lawsuits with coalitions to enjoin recently enacted state laws that require book ban laws in Arkansas, Texas, and Florida, with others to come.
+The Guild’s efforts include bringing lawsuits with coalitions to enjoin recently enacted state laws that require book ban laws in Arkansas, Texas, and Florida, with others to come.
 In both Texas and Arkansas, we secured preliminary injunctions with decisions that resoundingly found the laws unconstitutional.
 We have also submitted multiple amicus briefs in other book ban cases to protect artistic freedom and parental autonomy.

 In addition to Go Tell It on the Mountain, the Banned Books Club will feature the following titles over the coming year: